 18 April 2013

-The concerned client had contacted Timberwise Leeds as a result of finding what they believed to be an outbreak of dry rot in there property.
-Below is the photo of the ‘dry rot’ that the client discovered :
+The concerned client had contacted Timberwise Leeds as a result of finding what they believed to be an outbreak of dry rot in their property.
+In the photo below is an image of the ‘dry rot’ that the client discovered.

 Other differences between these 2 fungi are:

 – A black fungus may appear on timber

 – The timber is likely to feel soft and spongy to the touch with discolouration present

 – If the decay has dried out the timber will crack and crumble easily